 CBD (or Cannabidiol) is one of over 100 compounds in the cannabis or hemp plant.
-CBD is a non-psychoactive.
+CBD is non-intoxicating.

 There are two groups of cannabinoid receptors inside the body; CB1 and CB2.
 While THC activates these receptors, giving you a psychoactive “high,” the CBD molecule blocks them and activates other receptors in the body, including adenosine, serotonin and vanilloid.
 These receptors help the body produce dopamine (which regulates mood, memory and pain perception) and glutamate (which helps with brain cognitive function in the body).